HI-FRIENDS-SDC2/hi-friends/docs/source/methodology.md

 ## Data exploration

 We used different software to visualize the cube and related subproducts.
 In a general way, we used [CARTA](https://cartavis.org/) to display the cube, the subcubes or the cubelets, as well as they associated moment maps.
 This tool is not explicitly used by the pipeline, but it is good to have it available for data exploration.
-We also used python for further exploration of data and catalogs.
-In particular, we used `astropy` to access and operate with the fits data, and `pandas` to open and manipulate the catalogs.
+We also used `python` libraries for further exploration of data and catalogs.
+In particular, we used `astropy` to access and operate with the fits data, and `pandas` to open and manipulate the catalogs, `matplotlib` for visualization.
 Several plots are produced by the different python scripts during the execution, and a final `visualization` step generates a Jupyter notebook with a summary of the most releveant plots.

 ## Feedback from the workflow and logs

-Snakemake prompts a lot of the information in the terminal informing the user of what step is being executed and the percentage of completeness of the job.
-Snakemake keeps its own logs within the directory `.snakemake/logs/`.
+[snakemake](https://snakemake.readthedocs.io/en/stable/) prompts a lot of the information in the terminal informing the user of what step is being executed and the percentage of completeness of the job. [snakemake](https://snakemake.readthedocs.io/en/stable/) keeps its own logs within the directory `.snakemake/logs/`.
 For example, this is how one of the executions starts:

 ```
 Using shell: /bin/bash